bioinfodlsu/rice-pilaf/docs/Data_sources.md

 ### Mapping MSU accessions to Entrez IDs

-The file for mapping MSU accessions to their respective Entrez IDs was obtained from the [Bioinformatics Lab of Fujian Agriculture and Forestry University](https://bioinformatics.fafu.edu.cn/riceidtable/).
+The file for mapping MSU accessions to their respective Entrez IDs was obtained from the [Bioinformatics Lab of Fujian Agriculture and Forestry University](https://bioinformatics.fafu.edu.cn/riceidtable/) and saved in `../enrichment_analysis/data/to_entrez`.

 ### Gene Ontology Annotations